jimz011/homekit-infused/docs/addons/button-light-switch.md

 | [Light Popup Card](https://github.com/DBuit/light-popup-card) | Frontend | This is the popup that opens when holding/double tapping the buttons |
 | [More Info Card](https://github.com/thomasloven/lovelace-more-info-card) | Frontend | This is needed to show a color wheel inside the popup when pressing the settings button |

+*Note: You do not require the above custom-cards IF you set the properties of the hold_action to `none` or `more-info`!

 ### Resources
 Add the following lines to your lovelace resources
 ```